dsccommunity/DscResource.Common/README.md

 ### `Test-DscParameterState`

-This method is used to compare current and desired values for any DSC resource.
+This function is used to compare current and desired values for any DSC resource.

+### `Test-IsNanoServer`

+This function tests if the current OS is a Nano server.